syntaxbullet/CitrineCLI/README.md

 Use `citrine list` to see an overview of all tasks.

-*Replace placeholders with actual values when executing commands.*

 ## Advanced Usage
 For more advanced users, here are some examples of how Citrine's output can be used in conjunction with other CLI tools to create interesting behaviors: